Daniel-Nikpayuk/CPPF-CTR/README.md

 ### Provincial / Territorial / Federal:

-Lastly, I've included the federal data mixed in with the provincial / territorial results to parallel Toby Sanger's analysis as I agree that such mixed results in theory doesn't negatively skew the provincial data.
+Lastly, I've included the federal data mixed in with the provincial / territorial results to parallel Toby Sanger's analysis.
+I am in agreeance that such mixed results in theory doesn't negatively skew the provincial data.
 In *information theory* terms, it's because the federal government has higher economic strategic entropy.
-In plain terms: Although they do have other considerations when forming their budgets, they also have far greater ability to design their own outcome---they have less legislative constraints when planning how to balance their budget.
+In plain terms: Although they do have other considerations when forming their budgets, the federal governments also have far greater ability to design their own outcome---they have less legislative constraints when planning how to balance their budget.

 Regardless, even with this consideration, the data reveals the same overall relationships: